 Owner/Editor-in-Chief: Justin Potts

-This season, Justin edited and partially wrote the Michigan football season preview magazine In The Huddle by Lindy’s Sports.
+The past two seasons, Justin edited and partially wrote the Michigan football season preview magazine In The Huddle by Lindy’s Sports.

-You can follow him on Twitter @maizeandgoblue
+You can follow him on Twitter @maizeandgoblue ___________________________________________________________________________________

 Staff Writer: Josh